The Bridgerton cast contains a mixture of fresh faces and more well-known stars.

 Who plays Anthony Bridgerton?

-Who is the actress who plays Siena Rosso in Bridgerton?
+Who plays Siena Rosso in 'Bridgerton'?

 The actress giving life to Siena, the Ton's opera singer and Anthony's mistress, is none other than English actress Sabrina Bartlett.
 Previously she's featured in Da Vinci's Demons, Knightfall and Game of Thrones.